smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Text Images and Buttons/index.md

 ![Template Images Light](assets/template-images-light.png)

 ## Static Icons
 Static icons are pre-existing images on the remote system that you may reference and use in your own application.
-Static icons are fully supported by the screen manager via an `SDLArtwork` initializer.
+Static icons are fully supported by the screen manager via an `Artwork` initializer.

 Static icons can be used in primary and secondary graphic fields, soft button image fields, and menu icon fields.

+@![iOS]
 ##### Objective-C
 ```objc
 SDLArtwork *staticIconArt = [[SDLArtwork alloc] initWithStaticIcon:SDLStaticIconNameAlbum];;